 - Some governments (mostly those that have a strong religious component, such as some Arab and Asian regimes) regard gambling as a sin.
 These states take the view that gambling should be the subject of a near or total ban.
 The criminal law is used to prevent gambling, but also to prevent the advertising of gambling or access to online gambling sites located abroad.

-- There are governments that take a highly paternalistic approach towards social freedoms of their populace, and seek to impose tight controls on gambling.
+- There are governments that take a highly paternalistic approach towards social freedoms of their citizens, and seek to impose tight controls on gambling.
 These societies may have a limited state lottery or other state-owned gambling, but will not usually allow gambling to be operated by private enterprise.
 Such governments may also permit casinos to exist in tourist destinations, but ensure that access is restricted to the foreign population only and that local people are barred.
 Examples of this type of approach (expressed generally) include India, Vietnam and North Korea.